isadon/RMessage/README.md

 * **subTitleShadowColor**: Color of the subtitle shadow.
 String: [#000000, #FFFFFF].
 * **subTitleShadowOffsetX**: Amount of pt to offset in x direction subtitle shadow from subtitle text.
 Numeric.
 * **subTitleShadowOffsetY**: Amount of pt to offset in y direction subtitle shadow from subtitle text.
 Numeric.
+* **blurBackground**: Enable/disable blurring of the background behind the RMessage.
+Use in conjunction with backgroundColorAlpha.
+Numeric boolean [0, 1].

 Property keys are always strings, values can be string or numeric.
 If specifying a numeric value don't encapsulate the numeric value in a string.
 [x,y] Signifies the range of values x to y that are allowed for the field.

 For example: